 - The pilot lite on the kitchen stove still refuses to work properly.

 The old saying, “If you want it done right, do it yourself” is often true.

 Owning VS Renting: Pros and Cons of Ownership

-not.
-Owning your own home might includes pride in belonging to a community, the pleasure of ownership, and a sense of stability.
+Owning your own home might include pride in belonging to a community, the pleasure of ownership, and a sense of stability.
 Money can not always measure such things.

 - However, if you are a wanderer and you always want to see “what’s over the next hill, it may not be for you.

 - Real estate is often considered to be an illiquid asset.
 By “illiquid assets, they mean “a stock, bond, or other assets that cannot easily be sold or exchanged for cash without a substantial loss in value.”
 A home is this type of commodity.
 It is sometimes difficult to get the full monetary value if you need to sell in a hurry.

 - Your home may appreciate in value.
 For example, one couple purchased a house in 2013 for $145,000.
 Then, in 2019 the same house was valued at $175,000.
 Wonderful.
 That’s a $30,000 profit.
 However, the opposite is also possible.
 You might not be able to sell when you want if the housing market is down.
 And even if it’s up, there are transaction costs when you sell.